jolo2734/Masters_degree/README.md

 # Masters_degree
 For my Master's degree.
 Maily to save all yaml files for Kubernetes deployments.
 Maybe for IaaC.
+Everything apart from deploying VMS will be automatic.

 ### Description:
 - Part 1.
 Plan is to deploy secure Kubernetes cluster with automatic security features like active network policy with monitoring(probably Prometheus+Grafana)